- 01 September 2014 | Surfing

-Now that you've identified a left-hand and a right-hand wave let's pay attention to a couple of possibilities that will also occur out the back - a closeout and a split peak.
+Now that you've identified a left-hand and a right-hand wave let's pay attention to a couple of possibilities that can also occur out the back: a closeout and a split peak.

 The split peak, also known as "A-frame," appears when the coming wave has an even angle on both sides, like an inverted "V".
 In this case, the wave will break both left and right.
 So if you're perfectly positioned in the peak - the take-off point - you can choose whether to go left or right.